sbelidhe07/chat-messenger/README.md

 # Chat Messenger App
-Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI Used slimauth module for Authentication
+Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI.

+Used slimauth module for Authentication.

-Used node-cache module to cache logged in users used webrtc javascript library for video/audio calling
+Used node-cache module to cache logged in users.

+used webrtc javascript library for video/audio calling.

 npm install
 npm install nodemon